dotnet/arcade/Documentation/UnifiedBuild/Unified-Build-Join-Point.md

 The above example demonstrates how to only build a component in a join vertical that depends on live outputs from other verticals.

 > [!NOTE]
-> This requires changing arcade's Build.proj to not look for a solution file or any other project to build when `DotNetBuildPhase>=1` is passed in.
+> This requires changing arcade's Build.proj to not look for a solution file or any other project to build when `DotNetBuildPass>=1` is passed in.
 This guarantees that nothing gets built by default in a join build.

 ### YML

-The join verticals will declare their dependent verticals and pass the `DotNetBuildPhase` property in.
+The join verticals will declare their dependent verticals and pass the `DotNetBuildPass` property in.
 Example:

 ```YML
 # Join vertical with